ajaest/gpha_test_blog_fe/README.md

     python manage.py tests

+# Some nice features
+- The backend is partially tested
+- The angular elements are completely modularized and separated in different files
+- The load progress is reflected by the page title

-## Some things that must be changed if this were a production environment or real project
+# Some things that must be changed if this were a production environment or real project

 - Finish API python tests
 - Create a file ``frontent/js/utils/config-production.js`` which would register a different service similar to ``frontent/js/utils/config-debug.js`` with the production parameteres.
 This file should be imported
 - Create a gulp task named ``deploy-production`` to deploy the project in production.
 This task should:
   - Compress JS, HTML and CSS files when copying them to production
   - Include ``frontent/js/utils/config-production.js`` instead of ``frontent/js/utils/config-debug.js`` for the ``config`` angular service.
+- Add pagination to the list models.
+Django API supports it, but making it work in angular is a little more complex, I just felt lazy doing it.